lifinance/abi-parser/.github/pull_request_template.md

-# Which Jira task belongs to this PR?

 # Why did I implement it this way?

 # Checklist before requesting a review

 - [ ] I have performed a self-review of my code
-- [ ] I have commented the code I wrote to make sure the next developers can understand it
+- [ ] This pull request is as small as possible and only tackles one problem
-- [ ] I have added tests that cover the new functionality
+- [ ] I have added tests that cover the functionality / test the bug
-- [ ] I have made sure that existing tests are still passing
-- [ ] If this changed the API, I have updated the documentation (Gitbook and OpenAPI)

-# Github Copilot
+# GitHub Copilot

 copilot:all